 Burt Lancaster would have been 100 years old on November 2 of this year.
 The Film Society of Lincoln Center is taking the occasion to show 13 of his 74 feature films.
 Last Friday I saw one of my favorites, From Here to Eternity (1953).
 I’ve seen it many times over the years, but can’t remember the last time I saw it on a big theater screen.
 The film is just as powerful as it ever was, which is saying something.
 For me, it’s just about perfect from top to bottom, start to finish.
 Adapted by Daniel Taradash from James Jones’ best-selling novel, From Here to Eternity was nominated for 13 Academy Awards and received eight, including Best Picture, Best Director (Fred Zinnemann), Adapted Screenplay, Supporting Actor (Frank Sinatra), and Supporting Actress (Donna Reed), Best Cinematography, Editing, and Sound Recording.
 Both Lancaster and Montgomery Clift were nominated for Best Actor, but lost to William Holden in Stalag 17.

 The role of First Sergeant Milt Warden was a definitive one for Lancaster.
 As an actor, Lancaster projected great strength, authority, virility, and intelligence.
 This role used all of that and then some.
 Throughout his career he always seemed like the toughest guy in the room, the most capable, and the most dangerous.
-I’m always struck by his precise diction, the way he bites off his words without any waste, and the way he uses “ain’t” repeatedly in From Here to Eternity and can still sound sharply intelligent.
+I’m always struck by his precise diction, the way he bites off his words without any waste, and the way he can use “ain’t” repeatedly in From Here to Eternity and still sound sharply intelligent.